LedgeDash/unum/docs/runtime.md

 **[OPTIONAL]**

-1. ~~only received by fan-out functions.~~ Added by the fan-out initiator to the input to its immediate fan-out functions.
+Added by [fan-out initiators](#configurationLanguage) to the input to their fan-out functions.

-2. Downstream functions can inherit the same `Fan-out` field
+With nested fan-outs, the existing `Fan-out` field from the input is moved to a nested `Outerloop` field.
+The `Fan-out` and `Outerloop` fields forms a stack structure.

-3. Only function's whose *`unum-config.json`* has `Fan-out Cancel: True` can remove the immediate `Fan-out` field from *its input* when preparing *input for its invokee*.
+Only function's whose `unum-config.json` has `Fan-out Cancel: True` can pop the top-level `Fan-out` field from *its input* when preparing *input for its invokee*.
 Otherwise, the function has to propagate the `Fan-out` field to its invokee *as is*.

 ### Type